 How does it work?

-- Mentors spend minimum of 8 hours per month together
+Mentors spend minimum of 2 hours per week in person together

 Youth and volunteers are paired in same gender matches for at least one year.